zulkhan99/ICT2206-WebSecurity/README.md

 # ICT2206-WebSecurity
-A browser extension that uses machine learning technique to alert users of web attacks checks SSL certificate of the website (creation and expiry date) checks for any malicious code
+A bcommand line tool that uses machine learning technique extract useful information about websites checks SSL certificate of the website (creation and expiry date) checks if the URL is malicious checks if domain is registered

 set up